 Main Forum: Thursday 8th August to Sunday 11th August 2019

-Pre-Forum Expedition: Wednesday 7th August to Thursday 8th August 2019 (optional, numbers limited)
+Pre-Forum Expedition: Wednesday 7th August to Thursday 8th August 2019 (SOLD OUT)

 Come and turn over a new leaf at the Australian Association for Bush Adventure Therapy (AABAT) National Forum in Queensland and experience the transformational nature of Bush Adventure Therapy in 2019!